Cordeltadigital/react-forms/README.md

 ```

 All `props` passed to components are passed to underlying HTML elements.
 Standard HTML `option` elements can also be
 used for specifying options for the `Select` component.
+Using `type="number"` or adding a `numeric` prop will coerce
+the provided value to a Number type.

 ### Submit Semantics